Deborah Edmeades, Secret Shopper, 2013, single channel video, colour, 4m13s

 The title of the exhibition evokes an ancient allusion that crocodiles might weep while devouring their prey.
 Crocodiles do have glands that produce tears to lubricate the eyes as humans do; however, they don't necessarily cry with emotion.
 The myth appeared in print in The Voyage and Travail of Sir John Maundeville, circa 1400: "In that country - there are many crocodiles - These serpents slay men, and then, weeping, eat them.”
 It isn't until the 16th century that we find 'crocodile tears' used in its current figurative conception.
 Edmund Grindal, Archbishop of York and of Canterbury, used the phrase with the implication of emotion and sincerity in 1563 (re-published in Strype's Life of Grindal, 1711): "I begin to fear, lest his humility ... be a counterfeit humility, and his tears crocodile tears."

 This exhibition is presented in three parts, shifting and pausing between select groups of artists.
 It also begins a redevelopment of the gallery’s identity, celebrating its third year in operation.
 New infrastructure will be launched in 2020 to bring in a larger world into our white cube, studio, kitchen and garden, prompting a deeper thinking about art and existence.

 Crocodile Tears is the third exhibition presented by the gallery that considers intensifying mechanization and industrialization.
 SOOT (16 December 2017 - 21 January 2018) and Apparitions (23 August - 7 October 2018) preceded Crocodile Tears.
 Out of ashes, we had ghosts.
-And with time, we come back to seeds sprouting from our compost with limitless possibility and intersection.
+And from those ashes again, with time, we come back to seeds sprouting from our compost: limitless possibility and intersection.